BRAINLAB-UTA/ENIGMA-PTSD/README.md

     sub-YYYY/
       ...
 ```
-This does not follow a standard BIDS format.
-Having different annotation per site and modality this code can handle.
+Again this data **does not follow a standard BIDS format**.
+The current code can handle different annotation and suffixes per site and modality this data comes with.
+Data is in process of re-annotation and BIDS data re-structuring.

 #### Structural Images